vinodkd/guts/book/01_size.md

 Meanwhile, the descriptive measures have the advantages of being:

 * easy for humans to understand a lot of information in one go.
-* transcent the implementation language depending on the abstraction chosen.
+* transcend the implementation language depending on the abstraction chosen.

 ... but they also: